Associate Professor of History

 co-edited with Sandra Gunning, and Tera W. Hunter.
 Dialogues of Dispersal: Gender, Sexuality, and African Diasporas.
 (Oxford: Blackwell Publishing, 2004)

-Special Issue on "Gender, Imperialism, and Global Exchanges," co-edited with Stephen F. Miescher and Naoko Shibusawa, Gender & History 26:3 (forthcoming, November 2014)
+Special Issue on "Gender, Imperialism, and Global Exchanges," co-edited with Stephan F. Miescher and Naoko Shibusawa, Gender & History 26:3 (November 2014)

 Idle Anxieties: Youth, Race and Sexuality during the Great Depression (monograph; in progress)